target/data-validator/README.md

 ### Validators

   The third section are the validators.
-Currently 5 validators are supported `columnMaxCheck`, `negativeCheck`, `nullCheck`, `rangeCheck` and `rowCount`.
-To specify a validator, you first specify the `type` as one of the validators, then specify the arguments for that validator.
+To specify a validator, you first specify the type as one of the validators, then specify the arguments for that validator.
+Currently supported validators are listed below:

 #### `columnMaxCheck`